DeFiCh/ain/doc/build-unix.md

     sudo apt-get install libzmq3-dev

-GUI dependencies:

-If you want to build bitcoin-qt, make sure that the required packages for Qt development are installed.
-Qt 5 is necessary to build the GUI.
-To build without GUI pass `--without-gui`.

 To build with Qt 5 you need the following:

     sudo apt-get install libqt5gui5 libqt5core5a libqt5dbus5 qttools5-dev qttools5-dev-tools libprotobuf-dev protobuf-compiler